-Oil palm fronds are abundantly available in oil palm plantation.
-The rapid development of the palm oil industry in Southeastern since the 1990s has caused an increasing output of oil palm fronds, which are produced from the harvesting of oil palm fruit bunches, both from pruning management practices and from replanting operation.
+Oil palm fronds are abundantly available in oil palm plantations.
+The rapid development of the palm oil industry in the Southeastern since the 1990s has caused an increasing output of oil palm fronds, which are produced from the harvesting of oil palm fruit bunches, both from pruning management practices and from replanting operations.

-Previously the oil palm fronds are abundant as waste materials left rotting between the rows of palm trees, mainly for soil conservation, erosion control and ultimately for the long term benefit of nutrient recycling.
-However, today oil palm fronds offer tremendous potential to increase the growth of local livestock industries, as well as for export market.
+Previously the oil palm fronds are abundant as waste materials left rotting between the rows of palm trees, mainly for soil conservation, erosion control, and ultimately for the long-term benefit of nutrient recycling.
+However, today oil palm fronds offer tremendous potential to increase the growth of local livestock industries, as well as for the export market.

 Nutritional Attributes of Oil Palm Fronds

-The leaflet has a better nutritive value than the whole frond, as it contains more protein, more fat and less fiber.
+The leaflet has a better nutritive value than the whole frond, as it contains more protein, more fat, and less fiber.
 However, they contain more silica.
-The ratio between leaflet and petiole decreases with the age of the tree (from 0.7 for a six years old tree to 0.3 for a 21 years old tree), which probably means that the fronds of younger trees have a higher nutritional value.
+The ratio between leaflet and petiole decreases with the age of the tree (from 0.7 for a six-year-old tree to 0.3 for a 21-year-old tree), which probably means that the fronds of younger trees have a higher nutritional value.

 Processing Oil Palm Frond into Animal Feed Pellets

-The feed pellets are targeted mainly for ruminant animals and other species such as horses, deer and ostriches.
-Large scale utilization of oil palm frond as animal feed involves various commercial production segments, which include raw materials handling and processing, plant capacity and feasibility, economical processing methods for the production of marketable products.
-Major cost components in the production of oil palm frond pellets are in collection, drying and packaging.
+The feed pellets are targeted mainly at ruminant animals and other species such as horses, deer, and ostriches.
+Large-scale utilization of oil palm fronds as animal feed involves various commercial production segments, which include raw materials handling and processing, plant capacity and feasibility, and economical processing methods for the production of marketable products.
+Major cost components in the production of oil palm frond pellets are collection, drying, and packaging.
 Detailed information in the article (Complete Animal Feed Pellet Plant) is available for reference

 Benefits of Oil Palm Fronds Pellets

-1. The product significantly contributes to the development of local livestock industry by ensuring a stable supply of feeds throughout the year.
-The development of pellets based on oil palm fronds can be used as complete or balance diets for fattening beef cattle, dairy cattle, goats, sheep, deer and ostriches.
+1. The product significantly contributes to the development of the local livestock industry by ensuring a stable supply of feeds throughout the year.
+The development of pellets based on oil palm fronds can be used as complete or balanced diets for fattening beef cattle, dairy cattle, goats, sheep, deer, and ostriches.

-2. The formula for the feed pellets is specially prepared based on the animal’s nutritional needs, which includes protein, fiber, fat and minerals, to promote good health, fast breeding and good health for the ruminant animals.
+2. The formula for the feed pellets is specially prepared based on the animal’s nutritional needs, which include protein, fiber, fat, and minerals, to promote good health, fast breeding, and good health for the ruminant animals.